 Our consultant will also bring with him 5 copies of [independent research companies] whitepaper on ‘The emerging disruptive technology trends in the xxxx industry and how market-leading organisations should be gearing up to leverage them for competitive advantage’, which is currently on sale for £2,000 on their website.
 If you gain nothing else from the meeting, which is unlikely, then as a minimum, Steve will leave you with £10,000 worth of research to distribute in the company.

 Did this approach work?

 Their conversion rate went from around 1 in 15 calls closing for a meeting to around 8 out of 10.

-This is just 1 of 5 different strategies I cover to help clients productize their first engagement.
+This is just 1 of 5 different strategies we cover to help clients productize their first engagement.

-While you read the rest of the blog to get an insight into these 5 strategies it’s important to know that there’s a next step in our relationship, which is to register for a Predictable Pipeline Strategy Call with me personally, where I go into these strategies in much more detail.
+While you read the rest of the blog to get an insight into these 5 strategies it’s important to know that there’s a next step in our relationship, which is to see if you qualify for a free £1,000 Consulting growth strategy by clicking here, where I go into these strategies in much more detail.

 Senior business people are isolated.
 They probably know more about you and your competitors than you do, but they lack insights into business issues and the competitive landscape.

 What strategic value can you create in the meeting that’ll educate on new ideas and perspectives?